 only in third place.
 A substantial part of the business activities were household appliances and water heaters (boilers).
 In this regard, two companies were taken over.

-The entry into the wine business took place in 1984 with the purchase of the winery Seppelt
+The entry into the wine business took place in 1984 with the purchase of the estate Seppelt

 , Next attempts failed but (Orlando and Lindeman's).
 Then in 1990, the purchase of the Penfolds Wine Group